We Welcome the New Global Industry Standard

 Tailings storage is one of the biggest design decisions in the development of a mine.
 There are many factors which need to be considered in selecting the optimum site and construction method.
 Site conditions such as topography, rainfall, seismic activity, mineral characteristics and proximity to people dictate appropriate tailings sites, technology and storage solutions.
 The aim is to safely contain the tailings under any and all circumstances.

 As a result, each tailings storage facility is unique.
-Depending on the environment and the chemical characteristics of the tailings the tailings compound may be lined, using a variety of lining systems which are designed to prevent impacts to surface and groundwater systems.
-As the tailings slurry is collected in the compound, the water separates from the heavier sand and silt particles and is collected at the surface.
+Depending on the environment and the chemical characteristics of the tailings the tailings impoundment may be lined, using a variety of lining systems which are designed to prevent impacts to surface and groundwater systems.
+As the tailings slurry is collected in the impoundment, the water separates from the heavier sand and silt particles and is collected at the surface.
 The tailings pond water is then recycled back into the operation for reuse and the tailings may be reclaimed so as to minimise the impact on the environment.

 The construction method is important to ensure safe operation of a facility.
 Tailings storage facilities follow one of three wall construction designs, or hybrids of these.
 We also store tailings within some of our completed mining pits or in excavated or underground storage, which generally will not require the construction of the following dam wall options.